 Yes, Nitrosurge contains stimulants in the form of caffeine.
-It’s a common ingredient in pre-workout products because it can help keep the mind focused.
-Just keep in mind that you wouldn't want to take Nitrosurge later in the day as it could mess up your sleep.
+It's a common ingredient in pre-workout products because it helps keep the mind focused.

 When Should You Take Nitrosurge?

-You should take Nitrosurge about 30 minutes before a workout.
-That should give your body enough time to absorb and activate certain ingredients in time for the tougher parts of your workout.
+You should take Nitrosurge about 30 minutes before you work out.
+That should give your body enough time to absorb and activate certain ingredients in time for the more challenging parts of your workout.